ajskateboarder/wordsmyth/README.md

 ### Manual data pipelines

-Please read [`CLI.md`](./CLI.md) for how to use the data pipelines without all of the Docker infrastructure.
+Please read [`CLI.md`](./CLI.md) for how to use the data pipelines without much of the Docker infrastructure.

 ### Web API (experimental)

 Please read [`WEB.md`](./WEB.md) for creating a web server and do other operations with the API (requires all infra to be started)

-Most of the documentation for the web API mentions features which don't exist as of now.
+Most of the documentation for the web API is not finished.